- Difficulty: Demanding

 Torfinnstindane is located in the southern part of Jotunheimen, by the shores of lake Bygdin, in the municipality of Vang.
 You can access the area by catching the M/B Bitihorn ferry from Bygdin (the place), and hopping off at Torfinnsbu.
 From Torfinnsbu, the climb almost immediately starts up towards the first peak, Eastern Torfinnstind.
 From here you continue on over to Middle Torfinnstind, and then over to Western Torfinnstind, before you descend down and return to Torfinnsbu.

 The duration of the trip across Torfinnstindstraversen may vary quite a bit, but it will likely take from 9 to 12 hours to complete.
-As it is so long, it can be combined with an overnight stay at one of the cabins in the area, and you can return with M/B Bitihorn the following day.

 From Torfinnsbu, one follows the marked path towards Gjendebu up Torfinnsdalen, to where the terrain flattens out somewhat.
 Here you turn left onto an unmarked trail, which leads up into a chute formation that leads to the first peak.
 Here there will be some light climbing, which eventually becomes somewhat airy.
 After the first peak- and 1059 meter elevation has been reached, it is time to put the climbing equipment to use.
 The first rappel brings you down into the 100-meter deep “cut” between the eastern and the middle peak.
 There will then be some climbing up to the top, before there, a few meters from the top, awaits a new rappel down towards the western and last one of the peaks.
 This rappel is of the airy kind.
 After that, there are a few meters out to the next rappel, but first one has to climb up a leg that is graded 2+, and for some can be quite demanding.
 The third rappel is short and easy, while the forth and last one is the longest, and perhaps airiest of them all, as one has to go far into a dark, cramped gorge.
 From the gorge and up to the last peak, the rout is slightly exposed and airy, with some parts at a climbing grade of 2+.
 When you reach the western peak, you can look back on and admire the majestic mountain massif you have just crossed.
 Then, a steep, 1000-meter descend awaits you, as the journey goes back to Torfinnsbu.